 Gather a group for a unique forest bathing experience.
-Mindful Café offers guided forest bathing excursions to quiet, tucked away locations ideal for the practice.
-Learn how to be more cognizant, notice sounds and scents you might have otherwise missed.
-A mindful walk in a peaceful setting is stress-reducing.
+Mindful Café offers guided forest bathing excursions to quiet, tucked-away locations ideal for the practice.
+Learn how to be more cognizant and notice sounds and scents you might have otherwise missed.